 Poor weather happens all the time.
 We get warnings of snow, ice, high winds, and storms in advance and take precautions to prevent structural damage and injury.
 If you are injured during bad weather conditions when a third party, such as your employer, did not take precautions, you could have a public injury claim.

-The personal injury due to weather conditions could happen in a public place or when at work but you may still have a workplace accident compensation claim
+The personal injury due to weather conditions could happen in a public place or when at work but you may still have a workplace accident compensation claim.

 Your personal injury solicitor seeks to recover damages for injury in public due to weather conditions through a claims process.
 If you or a loved one have been injured and your life impacted by an injury during bad weather that was someone else’s fault, a claim for compensation seeks financial redress for the injuries and financial losses.